 DDW organises various tours for companies and groups.
 Sometimes by bike through the city, sometimes on foot at Strijp-S. You assist at the reception and guide the guests during the tour.
 This takes place under the guidance of a professional Design Guide who supervises the content of the tours.
 You support the Design Guide, hand out headsets, help with hand-outs and make sure the group stays together.

 Chauffeur Design Rides

 Be part of the driver team and travel through Eindhoven in your Design Ride!
-As an experienced driver, you have had your driver's licence for at least 3 years and you are 21 years of age or older.
+As an experienced driver, you are 21 years of age or older.
 You are customer-friendly, think along with visitors and preferably speak Dutch and English.
 You have immersed yourself in the DDW programme and the various locations and know what there is to see and do.
 Of course, you obey the traffic rules and you are a proud ambassador of DDW and Eindhoven.
 Please note that this position requires at least 5 years of driving experience.
 You must also upload a copy of your driving licence with your application.

 Info guide Design Rides